mluukkai/WebPalvelinohjelmointi2023/english/week1.md

 Deploy your application to production with `fly deploy`.
 Use this command everytime you wish to push the current version of your application to the internet.

-You can open your application in a browser with  `fly open`.
+You can open your application in a browser with  `fly apps open`.

 **Note** that (currently) there is nothing at the root of the application, eg. in my case in https://ratebeer.fly.dev/.
 Our beers can be found at https://ratebeer.fly.dev/beers and breweries at https://ratebeer.fly.dev/breweries.